We are committed to your privacy

 Where we need to disclose your information to a third party for the fulfilment of your travel booking, we require that third party to have appropriate technical and organisational measures in place to protect your personal data and to process your data in accordance with our instructions and the Data Protection Laws.

-Data transfers outside of the EEA
+Data transfers outside of the UK

 Health and Mobility information